raygun101/MarkupKit/README.md

 The current system font can be specified by using "System" as the font name.
 "System-Bold" and "System-Italic" are also supported.

 ### Images
-The value of any attribute whose name is "image" or ends with "Image" is converted to an instance of `UIImage` before the property value is set.
+The value of any attribute whose name is equal to or ends with "image" is converted to an instance of `UIImage` before the property value is set.
 The image is loaded from the application's main bundle via the `imageNamed:` method of the `UIImage` class.

 For example, the following markup creates an instance of `UIImageView` and sets the value of its `image` property to an image named "background.png":